GitBolt/axiol/README.md

 Any contribution to the documentation even if it's a small typo is open

 - Fork -> Clone -> Edit -> Commit -> Pull request </br>
-*It is reccomended to make a new branch for your changes*
+*It is recommended to make a new branch for your changes*

 ### Support Server
 [Also the bot testing area](https://discord.gg/Rzz5WS9jXW)